hyperledger-labs/splice/README.md

 This Section gives an overview of common sbt commands.
 More commands can be found in build.sbt and BuildCommon.scala.
+To run these commands, enter the `sbt` shell by running `sbt` in the repo root.

+Alternatively, you can execute the commands outside the shell by running `sbt '<command>'`.
+Note that the entire command must be quoted in this case, especially if it has spaces or special characters (like the `testOnly` examples in the Test section below).

 - `clean`: deletes all generated files (in the target directory)
 - `clean-cn`: like clean but only for our own apps not for the Canton fork